 France

-The registration consists of four numerals, followed by WWT and two numerals.
+The registration consists of four numerals above the letters WW, one letter and two numerals.

 France